heindrickson/LimeSurvey-Builder/README.md

 It allows one to build, publish, and run surveys, as well as collect, analyze, and export responses.
 The tool supports dozens of question types and has advanced features like conditional logic (branching) and question validation.

+> [!NOTE]
-$\color{red}{\textsf{However, creating a survey directly in the LimeSurvey application can be pretty tedious and often somewhat tricky.}}$ 😒
+$\color{blue}{\textsf{However, creating a survey directly in the LimeSurvey application can be pretty tedious and often somewhat tricky.}}$ 😒

 So, it's natural that we looked for ways to use generative Artificial Intelligence (AI) to make that task easier.

-> [!TIP]
+> [!CAUTION]
-We found that the most effective way to get AI to create a valid survey definition is to instruct it to use the Tab Separated Value format (TSV), which is supported by LimeSurvey! 🚀
+$\color{red}{\textsf{But tests showed that simply asking the AI ​​to generate a survey in LimeSurvey's standard .lss format often results in import failures.}}$ 😒
 <br><br>

+# The Solution Found
+> 💡
+> We found that the most effective and least error-prone way to use AI to create a valid survey definition is to instruct it to use the Tab-Separated Value (TSV) format, which is supported by LimeSurvey!

+However, we identified a side effect that can occur when chat-based AI services use the TSV format.
+Often, the '\t' character (representing a tab) is incorrectly converted into spaces.
+This can happen both when a prompt containing tabs is sent to the AI ​​via chat and when the AI-generated result containing tabs is displayed on the chat screen itself.

+> ✔️
+> For this reason, we are using a simple trick: during chat communication with the AI, every '\t' character is sent as a '⇨' character, and the AI ​​is instructed to also replace any '\t' character with '⇨' when displaying the generated TSV content in the chat.

+See the [How to use](https://github.com/heindrickson/LimeSurvey-Builder/edit/main/README.md#how-to-use) section for explanations on how to replace the '⇨' characters found in the AI-generated TSV text (this is only necessary if the AI ​​being used lacks a file download generation feature or if that function is not enabled).
+<br><br>

-# Why not an Assistant/Agent?
+# Why not a ready-to-use Assistant/Agent?
-The ideal way to use this prompt WOULD be via an assistant such as a"GPT" (OpenAI), a "Gem" (Google), or an "Agent" (Microsoft Copilot).
+The ideal way to use this prompt **would** be via an assistant such as a "GPT" (OpenAI), a "Gem" (Google), or an "Agent" (Microsoft Copilot).
-However, none of these providers currently offer affordable (low-cost) subscription plans that allow individuals to publish this type of LLM-based application.
+However, none of these providers currently offer affordable (low-cost) subscription plans that allow "average" individual users to publish and use such solutions.
+Furthermore, we found that all providers of this type of solution limit the instruction prompt to 8,000 characters, a length insufficient for the detailed description of the guidelines we need to send to the AI ​​in the main prompt.
-For this reason, we have decided to publish the prompts and basic instructions in this repository, so that anyone with a basic LLM chat subscription can copy and use the prompts directly in the chat interface.
+For these reasons, we decided to publish the prompts and usage instructions in this repository, so that anyone with a basic LLM chat service subscription can copy and use them directly within the chat interface.
 <br><br>

 # The main prompt